ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     It is advised to use longer words and windows in this mode for better performance.

+    This mode is not compatible with colorspace computations.

     This code is under development.

 MULTIPASS MODE